TokenScript-Framework/papers/src/papers/smart-token-paper.md

 #### Smart Token

 A "Smart Token" is a blockchain-based digital asset that incorporates programmable logic, enabling it to function as a web service and an integration point for web applications.
-Unlike traditional tokens, which primarily symbolize a unit of value, Smart Tokens can represent a broad spectrum of assets or rights and interact with various web services.
+Unlike traditional tokens, which primarily symbolise a unit of value, Smart Tokens can represent a broad spectrum of assets or rights and interact with various web services.
 Within the Web ecosystem, Smart Token acts as a decentralised trust anchor, addressing the centralisation issues associated with conventional trust anchors.
 Trust in a Smart Token is derived from its embedded smart contract rules and the reputation of its issuer.
 It operates in a secure, separate runtime environment from the applications it supports, ensuring robust security and trustworthiness.

 By providing a wide array of services, Smart Tokens enable seamless interactions between applications and tokens, fostering deeper integrations and a more dynamic, user-centric web experience.